mjavascript/practical-modern-javascript/readme.md

 *Every book in the series will be distributed in this way.*

-> The free-to-read version of Practical ES6 is subject to [the same license][license] as the rest of the content I publish on Pony Foo: [*Creative Commons Attribution-NonCommercial-ShareAlike*][license].
+> The free-to-read version of Practical Modern JavaScript is subject to [the same license][license] as the rest of the content I publish on Pony Foo: [*Creative Commons Attribution-NonCommercial-ShareAlike*][license].

 It took me a bit of time but I've managed to get the `git` repository to trigger builds on the O'Reilly build server.
 The build server then pings back to ponyfoo.com, letting the site know when a build is ready.
 Lastly, Pony Foo finally downloads the updated HTML files for the web version.
 Luckily I developed the code in such a way that I will be able to share HTML versions of other books in the series effortlessly.